google/oss-fuzz/docs/clusterfuzzlite/build_integration.md

 - Clone the OSS-Fuzz repo: `git clone https://github.com/google/oss-fuzz.git`

 ## Generating an empty build integration

-Build integrations consist of two files, a `Dockerfile` that can install dependencies for your project, and a `build.sh` file that actually builds your project.
+Build integrations consist of three configuration files:
+* [./clusterfuzzlite/project.yaml](#projectyaml) - provides metadata about the project.
+* [./clusterfuzzlite/Dockerfile](#dockerfile) - defines the container environment with information
+on dependencies needed to build the project and its [fuzz targets]({{ site.baseurl }}/reference/glossary/#fuzz-target).
+* [./clusterfuzzlite/build.sh](#buildsh) - defines the build script that executes inside the Docker container and generates the project build.

 These must live in the `.clusterfuzzlite` directory in the root of your project's source code checkout.

 You can generate empty versions of these files with the following command:

 ```bash